Delete Registry Key and Values using Powershell

 }

-The below screenshot shows the result after deleting a registry entry called Status:
+Below screenshot shows the result after deleting a registry entry called Status:

+A specific requirement might be to delete a registry entry only when its display name and data type match certain criteria.
 For example, you may want to delete the Status registry entry only if it has a String data type.
 It won’t be deleted if it has any other data type.

 Example registry key cloudinfra.net and its registry entries